pouyaSamie/FreeInternet/README.md

 ```

-if certbot has been abale to get your certificate you should see the following message
+if certbot has been able to get your certificate you should see the following message

 ```console
 IMPORTANT NOTES: